Adv-2005/ai-docgen/docs/architecture.md

 Key services:

 - **ingestion.service**
-  - Clones or fetches the repository contents.
+  - Clones or fetches the repository contents using Github Apps.
   - Reads code files and directory structure.
   - Fetches git history for relevant ranges (commits for a PR, commits since last analysis).